UWE-Ruby/week-21/README.md

 Discuss what you liked and disliked about the various implementations and solutions in various contexts.

-* In a command-line tool
+* A command-line tool
+* A background application
-* In a Rails application
+* A Rails application
-* In a Ruby gem
+* A Ruby gem

 Discuss in which situations, methods you may be overriding or contexts you may be operating in, would affect your choice in solution.